Kalcode/gatsby-boilerplate/README.md

 # gatsby-boilerplate aka The Kitchen Sink

-This is just a boilerplate for static websites.
+This is just a boilerplate for static websites using React.

-It basically a kitchen sink of stuff I typically use in every project.
+It basically a kitchen sink that is customiozed/tailored for stuff I typically use in every project.

 Uses [GatsbyJS](https://www.gatsbyjs.org/) at its foundation.

-React, Redux, SCSS, Post-CSS, GSAP, ScrollMagic, Foundation, Modernizr, sitemap-gen, favicon-gen, google-analytics probably more.
+React, Redux, SCSS, Post-CSS, GSAP, ScrollMagic, Foundation, Modernizr, sitemap-gen, favicon-gen, google-analytics probably more are hooked up.

 Also linters, ESlint and Styline rules along with pre-commit hooks.

 Tested as far back as IE10 with the polyfills I use.

-Has a nav already hooked up to redux.
-Also has React headroom so you nav auto hides.
+Has a nav already hooked up to redux and React headroom so the nav auto hides.

 A form that uses fetch but you can pass an action prop and do a normal POST on submit.
-The form has validators for it and is currently hooked to to work with a custom micro-server that talks to wufoo.
-Should be very simple to swap out the reducers and the API calls with whatever service you'd like to use.
+The form has validators for it and is currently hooked to work with a custom micro-server that talks to wufoo.
+Pretty simple to swap out the reducers and the API calls with whatever service you'd like to use.

-Has page transitions to.
-It's a component that really easy to customize.
-Only caveat is page transitions causes a flicker, so I have a 'loading' screen before React loads in.
-Takes away one from the awesome things about a static generated React app which is a first paint time.
-But I really like page transitions and I still loads pretty fast.
+Has page transitions too that can be customized.

-There is an example component for scrollmagic with comments.
+There is an example component for scrollmagic with comments that used context to interact with scrollmagic's controller.